 Public education is not just provided to young children.
 The Fire Prevention Division also provides fire safety classes to adults and businesses.
 Fire extinguisher training is provided free of charge and many businesses partake in this training.
 Informational classes are also given to different organizations, such as church organizations and neighborhood groups.

 The Fire Prevention Division assists city government, groups, clubs, organizations, and businesses in order to promote the growth and safety of citizens in the city by making information, classes, and programs available upon request.

-Members of the Fire Prevention Division also assist the governing authority by reviewing development and/or revision of zoning policies, building codes, fire codes, and residential and commercial building permits within the city.
+Members of the Fire Prevention Division also assist the governing authority by reviewing the development and/or revision of zoning policies, building codes, fire codes, and residential and commercial building permits within the city.